New York-based indoor ag company Gotham Greens raises $87 million – TechCrunch

 Lettuce celebrate the rise of indoor agriculture.

-In the past few months AppHarvest, a developer of greenhouse tomato farms went public through a special purpose acquisition vehicle, vertical farming giant Plenty raised $140 million, and now Gotham Greens, which is developing its own network of greenhouses, is announcing the close of $87 million in new funding.
+In the past few months, AppHarvest, a developer of greenhouse tomato farms, went public through a special purpose acquisition vehicle, vertical farming giant Plenty raised $140 million, and now Gotham Greens, which is developing its own network of greenhouses, is announcing the close of $87 million in new funding.

 These new agriculture companies certainly have a green thumb when it comes to raising a cornucopia of capital.

-Gotham Greens latest round takes the company to a whopping total of $130 million in funding since its launch.
+Gotham Greens’ latest round takes the company to a whopping total of $130 million in funding since its launch.
 Investors in the round included Manna Tree and The Silverman Group.

-The company said it would use the latest funding to continue developing more greenhouse across the U.S. and bring new vegetables to market.
+The company said it would use the latest funding to continue developing more greenhouses across the U.S. and bring new vegetables to market.

 “Given increasing challenges facing centralized food supply chains, combined with rapidly shifting consumer preferences, Gotham Greens is focused on expanding its regional growing operations and distribution capabilities at one of the most critical periods for America,” said Viraj Puri, the co-founder and chief executive of Gotham Greens, in a statement.

-The company already sells its greens in over 40 states and operates greenhouses in Chicago, Providence, R.I., Baltimore and Denver.
-From those greenhouses the company distributes to 2,000 retail locations including Whole Foods Markets, Albertsons stores, Meijer, Target, King Soopers, Harris Teeter, ShopRite and Sprouts.
+The company already sells its greens in more than 40 states and operates greenhouses in Chicago, Providence, Rhode Island, Baltimore and Denver.
+From those greenhouses the company distributes to 2,000 retail locations, including Whole Foods Markets, Albertsons stores, Meijer, Target, King Soopers, Harris Teeter, ShopRite and Sprouts.

 And Gotham Greens has already begun to expand its product portfolio.
-The company now sells packaged salads, cooking sauces, and salad bowls in addition to its greens.
+The company now sells packaged salads, cooking sauces and salad bowls in addition to its greens.